Cause of Anthrax

 Saskatchewan Anthrax Response Plan

-As of April 1, 2013, the Canadian Food Inspection Agency (CFIA) stopped responding to cases of anthrax.
+As of April 1, 2013, the CFIA stopped responding to cases of anthrax.
 The Saskatchewan Ministry of Agriculture has established a provincial anthrax response strategy to assist affected producers so that animal and public health are protected.

 Anthrax remains a federally reportable disease; therefore, laboratories and veterinarians will continue to report all anthrax cases to the CFIA.
 In addition, laboratories and veterinarians must notify the office of the provincial Chief Veterinary Officer of anthrax cases within 24 hours.